What Do Pediatrician Do?

 - Physicians and Surgeons

-In 2016, there was an estimated number of 29,600 jobs in the United States for Pediatrician.
+In the United States, there were 29,600 jobs for Pediatrician in 2016.
 New jobs are being produced at a rate of 15.2% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Pediatrician by 2026.
 The BLS estimates 1,300 yearly job openings in this field.

 The states with the most job growth for Pediatrician are Arizona, Utah, and Idaho.
 Watch out if you plan on working in Vermont, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.